marianacode/Homework-9/README.md

 - [Contributors](#contributors)
 - [Details](#details)
 ## Installation
-Packages required to run this program are: Inquirer
+Packages required to run this program are: inquirer

 ## Usage
 Examples of how to use this program: undefined